yellow-strelitzia/gitpod-heroku-nodejs/README.md

 ### gitpod-heroku-nodejs
-This repository is prepared to use with Gitpod and Heroku environment.
+This repository is prepared to use with Gitpod and Heroku environment with Node.js.
+It's environment of development and deployment are managed only cloud service ,so you can use your environment via Web browser.

 steps to use this repo.
 1. Prepare GitHub account